-This project will demonstrate your ability to meet ILA Standards 1, 2, 3, 4, 5 and 6 of the International Reading Association Standards for Reading Professionals (2010).
+This project will demonstrate your ability to meet the International Literacy Association (ILA) Standards for Reading Professionals (2010), ILA Standards 1, 2, 3, 4, 5 and 6.
 It is a multifaceted and comprehensive project that will be completed in two semesters.
-It is designed to demonstrate your ability to fulfill the roles of coach and leader, i.e. collaborate in planning, leading, and evaluating professional development activities with individuals or groups of administrators, teachers, other education professionals, and parents; model and coach teachers and other education professionals in school and classroom on best literacy practices; communicate information about theories, historically shared knowledge, and empirical research on areas of curriculum and instruction, assessment and evaluation, diversity, and literate environment to various audiences; actively engage in professional literacy organizations, conferences and/or workshops; and advocate with various groups for instructional changes to promote effective literacy instruction.
+It is designed to demonstrate your ability to fulfill the roles of coach and leader, i.e., collaborate in planning, leading, and evaluating professional development activities with individuals or groups of administrators, teachers, other education professionals, and parents; model and coach teachers and other education professionals in school and classroom on best literacy practices; communicate information about theories, historically shared knowledge, and empirical research on areas of curriculum and instruction, assessment and evaluation, diversity, and literate environment to various audiences; actively engage in professional literacy organizations, conferences and/or workshops; and advocate with various groups for instructional changes to promote effective literacy instruction.
 It is important that you demonstrate your coaching and leadership ability in K-12 settings.
 As coach and leader it is critical that you also demonstrate strong background knowledge and understanding of ILA Standards 1, 2, 3, 4, 5 and 6.